upunaprosk/la-tda/README.md

 1. Kushnareva, L., Cherniavskii, D., Mikhailov, V., Artemova, E., Barannikov, S., Bernstein, A., Piontkovskaya, I., Piontkovski, D., & Burnaev, E. (2021).
 Artificial Text Detection via Examining the Topology of Attention Maps.
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (pp. 635–649).
 Association for Computational Linguistics. [[paper](https://arxiv.org/pdf/2109.04825.pdf)][[code](https://github.com/danchern97/tda4atd)]
 2. Kushnareva, Laida, Dmitri Piontkovski, and Irina Piontkovskaya.
 "Betti numbers of attention graphs is all you really need." arXiv preprint arXiv:2207.01903 (2022). [[paper](https://arxiv.org/pdf/2207.01903.pdf)]

-The algorithm for calculation of persistent barcodes (or canonical forms) was firstly intoduced in *Barannikov, Serguei.
+The algorithm for the calculation of persistent barcodes (or canonical forms) was firstly introduced in *Barannikov, Serguei.
 "The framed Morse complex and its invariants."
 Advances in Soviet Mathematics 21 (1994): 93-116.* [[paper](https://hal.archives-ouvertes.fr/hal-01745109/document)]

 We use topological features of the attention graphs, features of the barcodes and attention-to-pattern features.